 Mississippi courts have authority to reform overbroad non-competes.
 Mississippi case law supports the modification of unreasonable restrictions to render them enforceable, allowing courts to narrow an overbroad duration, geography, or scope and enforce the revised version.

 Mississippi's consideration rules follow general principles.
 For new employees, the employment constitutes adequate consideration.
 For existing employees, Mississippi courts have generally accepted continued employment as adequate consideration for a non-compete presented mid-employment, placing Mississippi closer to states like Pennsylvania and Michigan than to states requiring independent consideration like Kentucky or South Carolina.
-The practical consequence is that consideration is less often a viable defense in Mississippi than in states with strict independent-consideration requirements.

 Mississippi employers commonly pair non-competes with, or substitute them for, narrower restrictive covenants.
 Customer non-solicitation agreements restrict the former employee from soliciting the employer's clients without barring competition generally, and Mississippi courts evaluate them under the reasonableness standard.
 Because they impose less hardship than non-competes, they can be easier to sustain.

 Non-disclosure agreements protecting genuine trade secrets and confidential information are governed by the Mississippi Uniform Trade Secrets Act and general contract principles.
 An NDA restricts what the employee can disclose or use, not where the employee can work, and provides protection independent of any non-compete.
 For an employer whose primary concern is protecting confidential information, an NDA combined with a non-solicitation provision can achieve substantial protection.
-Employees should evaluate each provision separately — the voidness or narrowing of a non-compete doesn't automatically affect a properly drawn non-solicitation or confidentiality provision.
+Employees should evaluate each provision separately: the voidness or narrowing of a non-compete doesn't automatically affect a properly drawn non-solicitation or confidentiality provision.

 Mississippi's healthcare sector generates significant non-compete litigation, and physician non-competes are actively enforced.
 Mississippi courts evaluate them under the reasonableness framework, considering the public interest in healthcare access.
 Given Mississippi's substantial rural population and the challenges of healthcare access in underserved areas, the public-interest factor carries weight in physician cases where enforcement would reduce access to care in a community with few alternatives.

-The Gulf Coast region — with its gaming, tourism, shipbuilding, and military-related industries — generates a distinctive category of non-compete disputes.
+The Gulf Coast region (with its gaming, tourism, shipbuilding, and military-related industries) generates a distinctive category of non-compete disputes.
 The gaming industry, in particular, involves employees with access to proprietary customer databases, marketing strategies, and high-value client relationships, similar to the dynamics in Nevada.
 Shipbuilding and related defense industries involve employees with access to proprietary technical information and government-contract relationships.

 Mississippi's borders with several states create choice-of-law considerations, most notably in the DeSoto County area, which functions as part of the Memphis metropolitan area spanning the Mississippi-Tennessee border.
 Many DeSoto County residents work in Memphis, and many employers operate on both sides of the state line.

 For employees who work across the Mississippi-Tennessee border, the choice-of-law analysis matters.
-Tennessee requires that a non-compete be ancillary to an otherwise enforceable agreement and imposes an independent-consideration requirement for existing employees — a requirement that doesn't exist in Mississippi, where continued employment generally suffices.
+Tennessee requires that a non-compete be ancillary to an otherwise enforceable agreement and imposes an independent-consideration requirement for existing employees, a requirement that doesn't exist in Mississippi, where continued employment generally suffices.
 The difference between the two frameworks can affect whether a non-compete is enforceable, and the governing law depends on where the employee primarily performs services and which state has the most significant relationship to the employment.

 Mississippi's borders with Louisiana, Alabama, Arkansas, and Tennessee mean that employees in border regions, and employees of multi-state employers, may face genuine questions about which state's framework governs.
 Louisiana's parish-listing requirement and default-voidness rule, in particular, are dramatically different from Mississippi's reasonableness framework, so the choice-of-law determination can be outcome-determinative for employees who work near or across the Mississippi-Louisiana border.

 Mississippi's economy includes significant agriculture and agribusiness, manufacturing, and energy sectors that generate distinctive non-compete disputes.
-The agriculture sector — row crops, poultry and catfish production, forestry, and the associated processing and supply industries — produces non-compete disputes involving sales representatives and managers with customer relationships across rural territories, similar to the dynamics in other agricultural states.
+The agriculture sector (row crops, poultry and catfish production, forestry, and the associated processing and supply industries) produces non-compete disputes involving sales representatives and managers with customer relationships across rural territories, similar to the dynamics in other agricultural states.

 Mississippi's manufacturing sector, including automotive (Nissan and Toyota operate major plants in the state), shipbuilding on the Gulf Coast, and furniture manufacturing in the north, generates disputes involving employees with access to proprietary processes, quality specifications, and customer-specific designs.
 These cases frequently involve genuine protectable interests, and the litigation focuses on the scope of the restriction rather than whether a protectable interest exists.